Latest Stories

 It got progressively worse with my second and third babies.
 The third time round was bad.
 I was experiencing a lot of stress caring for three little ones under five in lockdown whilst also trying to run my business which might have contributed to it.
 It got so extreme at one point that my husband thought I might have alopecia.

-My biggest piece of advice is to get ahead of it to try to minimise the damage.
+My biggest piece of advice is to get ahead of it and try to minimise the damage.
 Start on a breastfeeding-friendly supplement that contains collagen soon after you give birth.
 Then, if you decide to take a hair loss-specific supplement, choose one that targets hormonal hair loss.
 And finally, cut your hair!
 Trim it on a regular basis to allow for healthy growth.
 If your hair is not looking as good and thick as usual, a shorter cut tends to look better.
 After three pregnancies, I’ve come to the conclusion that some hair thinning is somewhat unavoidable but with the right supplements you can help it grow back quicker and healthier.
 Postpartum hair loss taught me to look after my hair from the inside out, to ensure it’s healthy and strong.

 image

-Kate Casey, CEO of The Memo, mum to Matilda, 6, and Jack, 3.
+Kate Casey, CEO of The Memo

 “My hair has been thin and quite flat my whole life so I was particularly nervous about postpartum hair loss.
 Initially I had hoped that I had escaped it, but around two months after my first was born I noticed more hair than ever before in the basin, and it got worse from there.
 My hair would come out in clumps after washing and brushing, and when I'd wake up in the morning, there was hair on my pillow.
 I have full, blunt bangs which became so tragic that I started pinning them back, but of course that only made my receding hairline more visible.
 The hair loss shattered my confidence.
 I was so self conscious I was embarrassed to see my friends at times.
 I avoided photos so I hardly have any of myself and my children during these months.